isralduke/thatbook/18-job.md

 > I could only plead with my judge for mercy.
 > <a name="9:16">9:16</a> If I summoned him, and he answered me,
 > I would not believe
-> that he would be listening to my voice—
+> that he would be listening to my voice —
 > <a name="9:17">9:17</a> he who crushes me with a tempest,
 > and multiplies my wounds for no reason.
 > <a name="9:18">9:18</a> He does not allow me to recover my breath,